How to apply for ESOL funding

 Email the updated status list, along with any applications for new ESOL funding, to email@example.com.

-Complete an ELLP record of progress [DOCX, 103 KB] for each new migrant, refugee background or New Zealand-born English language learner.
+Complete the ELLP record of progress and matrices for each new migrant, refugee background or New Zealand-born English language learner.
 Word version: ELLP record of progress [DOCX, 103 KB], Google doc version: ELLP record of progress (external link) .

 Go to Guidance in using the English Language learning Progressions matrices (external link) from the ELLP professional support modules on TKI.